sous-chefs/jenkins/README.md

   host        '172.11.12.53' # or 'slave.example.org'
   user        'jenkins'
   credentials 'wcoyote'
+  launch_timeout   30
+  ssh_retries      5
+  ssh_wait_retries 60
 end

-# A slave's executors, usage mode and availability can also be configured
+# A slave's executors, usage mode, and availability can also be configured
 jenkins_jnlp_slave 'smoke' do
   description     'Runs a series of high-level smoke tests' remote_fs       '/home/jenkins'